dmcomm/dmcomm.github.io/pages/xros_mini.md

 ## Field mapping

 * Packet 1
-  * 4 bits?: Version?
-If so, ShoutmonRed = 1
+  * 4 bits: Version: Red=1, Blue=2, Black=3.
-  * 8 bits?: Slot?
-Is there any sort of attribute here?
+  * 8 bits?: Slot.
+On Red, Shoutmon=1, then there appears to be a gap, then the other raisable Digimon start from 11.
+The 9 missing numbers may correspond to the non-raisable Digimon.
   * 4 bits: always 7
 * Packet 2
   * 12 bits?: Power.
 Each Digimon has a minimum and a maximum.
 Each protein makes it go up by 1.
 Training makes it go up.
 Leaving the lights on makes it go down.
 It also seems to go down slowly by itself, so maybe like Strength but with more than 4 of them.
 The variable bonus seems to be carried across evolution, so a max power Digimon remains at max power after evolving.